Wolfgang's Steakhouse

-Wolfgang's Steakhouse is a steakhouse whose flagship restaurant is located on Park Avenue in Manhattan where patrons are encouraged to tip in $2 bills.
-The restaurant is owned by former headwaiter at Peter Luger Steak House, Wolfgang Zwiener.
+Wolfgang's Steakhouse is an American steakhouse chain whose flagship restaurant is located on Park Avenue in Manhattan, New York City.
+The restaurant is owned by a former headwaiter at Peter Luger Steak House, Wolfgang Zwiener.
 Wolfgang's has been frequently ranked as among the top ten steakhouses in New York City.
-Notable patrons include Jimmy Fallon, Brain Malfettone, Mike McDonald, Tom Schlobohm and attorney Alexander M. Dudelson.
-The staff has been described as "more efficient than warm" and the atmosphere as "gruff", by Frank Bruni of the New York Times.
+Notable patrons include Jimmy Fallon.
+The staff has been described as "more efficient than warm" and the atmosphere as "gruff", by Frank Bruni of The New York Times.
+Patrons are encouraged to tip in $2 bills.

 History

-Wolfgang's Steakhouse was founded in 2004 by Wolfgang Zwiener, the headwaiter at Peter Luger Steak House, with over 40 years of experience.
+Wolfgang's Steakhouse was founded in 2004 by Wolfgang Zwiener (1939–2025), the headwaiter at Peter Luger Steak House, with over 40 years of experience.
 Its first location is on 4 Park Avenue in Manhattan, within the former Della Robbia Bar, a designated New York City interior landmark.

-The restaurant has since expanded with 11 locations, including New Jersey, California, Florida and some Asian countries, including Japan and South Korea.
+The restaurant has since expanded with over 34 worldwide locations, including New Jersey, California, Florida and numerous Asian countries, including Japan and South Korea.
+The first branch in the Philippines opened in February 2016 at Resorts World Manila; the country has since added five other branches.
 A branch opened on Duddell Street in Hong Kong in June 2017.